WilfredTA/symbolic-stack-machines/README.md

 Each operation should output a state diff (`ExecRecord`), which describes the updates to the stack, memory, any new path constraints (in the case of symbolic execution), and machine's program counter.
 The machine can apply the update with `ExecRecord::apply`.

+# Reachability

+The Machine constructs the updates performed on its state by instructions.
+Operations can add path constraints via the ExecRecord structure.
+The Machine incrementally constructs a set of constraints for each possible path of execution.
+Once these paths are constructed, the machine checks whether such paths are reachable.
+See `src/machine/mod.rs`, specifically, the `BaseMachine::run_sym` method for the implementation.

+Currently, there is no intermediate path pruning performed.

 # Supported Memory & Stack Models
 Currently, two forms of symbolic memory are built-in: Memory based on the theory of arrays, and finite concrete memory that can store possibly symbolic values.